wario123/IDD-Fa18-Lab6/README.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

 My chatbot is a NewsBot!
 It will give you the top real-time headline news based on a specific category inputed.
-The Wall Street Journal news api was installed into the Raspberry Pi. newsapi objects were created in order to power the Pi with current news!<br><br>
+The NewsAPI package was installed into the Raspberry Pi. newsapi objects were created in order to power the Pi with current news from over 30,000 sources all over the web!<br><br>

 At the end of the chatServer.js file are two functions: getNews() function and a getNews_article() function, which both take in as parameters the question_number, and the topic inputed by the user (e.g. business, health, science, etc.); getNews() returns a news article title and getNews_article returns the url for that article.<br><br>